turnkeylinux-apps/concrete-cms/README.rst

-Concrete5 - Next generation Content Management System
+Concrete CMS - Next generation Content Management System
 =====================================================

-`Concrete5`_ makes it easy for anyone to run a website with minimal technical skills.
+`Concrete CMS`_ makes it easy for anyone to run a website with minimal technical skills.
 Go to any page in your site, and a editing toolbar gives you all the controls you need to update your website.
 No intimidating manuals, no complicated administration interfaces - just